MikhailStartsev/360_aware_saliency/README.md

 sudo apt install nvidia-cuda-toolkit
 ```

+**Keras versions 2 and higher are likely incompatible with this library!** We tested our model with Keras 1.2.2 and Theano 0.9.0 (see command for downgrading below).

 Install OpenCV 3.0.0 like here: http://www.pyimagesearch.com/2015/06/22/install-opencv-3-0-and-python-2-7-on-ubuntu/ , up to step 10 (maybe without verualenv-related instructions).

 If some error with memcpy occurs, add this